shoebot/shoebot-inkscape/README.md

 The Shoebot Inkscape plugin renders the output of a Shoebot script directly into an Inkscape document.

+This script is from 2008 and was written for Inkscape 0.46 and up.
+We're not sure if or how it works -- just found it in an old HD and put it up here.
+Let us know if you need help or have tried it.

 Installing
 ----------

-First, check your version of Inkscape.
-For 0.45, use the files in the 0.45/ directory.
-For 0.46 and up, including development versions, use the files in the 0.46+ dir.

 In case you don't have a local plugins directory, make it:

     mkdir ~/.inkscape/extensions

-Then put the contents of the relevant dir inside:
+Then put the plugin files inside:

-(for Inkscape 0.45)
-  cp ./0.45/* ~/.inkscape/extensions

-(for 0.46+ and up)
-  cp ./0.46+/* ~/.inkscape/extensions
+    cp render_shoebot_script.inx render_shoebot_script.py ~/.inkscape/extensions

 Running
 -------

-Now look for the 'Render Shoebot Script' effect inside 'Effects->Render' menu.
+Now look for the _Render Shoebot Script_ effect inside the `Effects -> Render` menu.

-Just provide the path of the script you want to render, and fire it up.
+Provide the path of the script you want to render, run it and the result will be placed in your document.